Resolving the black hole sphere of influence in a hyper-luminous obscured quasar at redshift 4.6: SMBH mass measurement

 \section{SMBH mass measurement}

-The SMBH mass can be measured from the observed velocity dispersion profile presented in Figure \ref{fig: dispersion_profile}.
-Achieving so, however, is not trivial, as we must also account for the gravitation pull of all other components of the host galaxy, as well as the smoothing effects of the beam and the spatial integration in each ring (see Section \ref{spectra_fitting}).
+The SMBH mass can be measured from the observed velocity dispersion profile of [C{~\sc ii}] and CO (12-11) presented in Figure \ref{fig: dispersion_profile}.
+Doing so, however, is not trivial, as we must also account for the gravitation pull of all other components of the host galaxy, as well as the smoothing effects of the beam and the spatial integration in each ring (see Section \ref{spectra_fitting}).
 In this section we describe the procedure used to estimate the SMBH mass from the profile in Figure \ref{fig: dispersion_profile}.